moschi/VSS_CT/Docu.md

 ### ERD

-The database design follows this erd:
+The database design is based on this erd:

 ![erd](./Docu.assets/erd.png)

 ## Design Decisions

 The application is a SPA calling a REST Service.
-We used this project to gain know how in several technologies.
+We used this project to gain know-how in several technologies none of us had used before.

 The SPA is based on [react](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 It uses [create-react-app](https://github.com/facebook/create-react-app) this allowed us to directly start coding, as the create-react-app scripts care about the linting setup, the webpack setup, the testing setup and the production setup.
-We decided to use react as we already had some experience but wanted to dive deeper and share the knowledge between us.
-The page makes use of many [MATERIAL-UI](https://material-ui.com/) components, for proper styling.
+We decided to use react as we already had some experience but wanted to dive deeper and share the knowledge among each other.
+The page makes use of many [MATERIAL-UI](https://material-ui.com/) components for proper styling.

-The Backend is written in GO.
-To define the contract between the frontend and the backend we created an OpenAPI specification of the API.
-This [file](./swagger.yaml) can be viewed in the [online editor](https://editor.swagger.io) from swagger.
-The [https://github.com/swagger-api/swagger-codegen](https://github.com/swagger-api/swagger-codegen) was used to create the first version of the backend, afterwards we extended it with our needs and implemented the REST Service.
+The back-end is written in GO.
+To define the contract between the front-end and the back-end we created an OpenAPI specification of the API.
+This [file](./swagger.yaml) can be viewed in the [online editor](https://editor.swagger.io) provided by swagger.
+The [https://github.com/swagger-api/swagger-codegen](https://github.com/swagger-api/swagger-codegen) was used to generate a lot of  boilerplate for the back-end, we then extended it and implemented the REST Service.
 We decided to use GO because we saw it in the lecture and were fascinated by the syntax and the possibilities.
-This was a new language for all of us, at the begin we struggled a bit, but after some investigations we really started to like it and implemented our first services.
+This was a new language for all of us, and in the beginning we had to overcome some struggles, but soon after we really started to like it and implemented our first services.

 The applications uses a [PostgreSQL](https://www.postgresql.org/) database.
-We all worked already with PostgreSQL so this was nothing totally new, but we wanted to improve our knowhow as a preparation for the Data Engineering lecture.
-In the end this was a wise decisions because we could relay on our knowhow and focus on the other new technologies.
+Starting the project, we originally had in mind to use mongo-db and query the engine with graphQL - turns out, learning a new coding language, a new database system AND a new querying language was too much and we caved.
+We had already worked with PostgreSQL before so this was nothing completely new, and a good opportunity to improve our knowledge as a preparation for the Data Engineering lecture.
+In the end this was a wise decisions because we could rely on existing knowhow (e.g. SQL) and focus on the other new technologies.

-The app uses [Traefik](https://docs.traefik.io/) to route the application.
-Traefik was presented in our lecture and we were all very impressed by how easy it was to configure and wanted to try it out, that's why we decided for Traefik.
-(TODO: ähh mehr gründ bitte)
+The system uses [Traefik](https://docs.traefik.io/) to route the application.
+Traefik was presented in our lecture and we were all very impressed by how easy it was to configure and wanted to try it out, that's why we decided to use Traefik.
+Also, our authentication is handled by Traefik (although its pretty primitive at the moment). **ToDo: more**

 To combine all components and technologies we use [docker](https://www.docker.com/).
 Docker really helped us to get a common setup which works on all of or machines it also makes it very easy to start the application.
+Also, none of us had much of experience with docker before (aside from "off the shelf" container use) so this again was a great opportunity to learn more about this great and fascinating technology.
+We created custom docker images for both the back-end servers (based on golang) and the front-end SPA server (based on nginx).
+These images are then integrated with the other, more standard images as postgres and traefik which are configured in the [jasstable.yml](./docker/jasstable.yml) file.